-- 1) The scope coverage of the target, any single scope or combination of scopes 1, 2, or 3. - 2) Target type must be absolute or intensity with valid metric. - 3) Target progress < 100% on the date the relevant target was first published. - 4) Base year < target year. - 5) Target year $\geq$ current year. - 6) Base year GHG data must be available for the emission scope of the target, i.e., scope 1 GHG data for a scope 1 target, etc. - 7) Boundary coverage of the target is required for the emission scope(s) of the target, for instance, 60% of the scope 1 emissions.
-If this number is missing, the value will be set to zero. - 8) Target reduction ambition must not be negative.
+- the scope coverage of the target must be any single scope or combination of Scopes 1, 2, or 3; - 2. target type must be absolute or intensity with valid metric; - 3. target progress must be <100% on the date the relevant target was first published; - 4. base year < target year; - 5. target year \geq current year; - 6. base year GHG data must be available for the emissions scope of the target, i.e., Scope 1 GHG data for a Scope 1 target, etc. - boundary coverage of the target is required for the emissions scope(s) of the target, for instance, 60% of the Scope 1 emissions.
+If this number is missing, the value will be set to zero; and - 8. target reduction ambition must not be negative.

-Targets which do not meet the criteria are removed from further calculation.
+Targets that do not meet the criteria are removed from further calculation.